-Dover has some cafes - eg the Dickens Corner in the main square, though this closes at 4.30pm.
-La Salle Verte, a coffee shop in the pedestrianised high street, is open till 5pm Monday to Saturdays.
-Later tea choices include a Costa Coffee, open till 6.30pm Monday to Saturday and 4.30pm on Sunday.
+Dover has some cafes - has some cafes - eg the Market Square Kitchen in the main square and La Salle Verte, a coffee shop in the pedestrianised high street, is open till 5pm Monday to Saturday, and further up the high street there is a Costa Coffee, open till 5.30pm Monday to Saturday and 4.30pm on Sunday.
 Between the two is the Eight Bells, a Weatherspoons pub.
 There is also a station buffet at Dover station open till 5pm Monday to Friday, but only 3.30pm Saturday.
 It is closed on Sundays.

 On the Folkestone Circular walk the Battle of Britain Memorial, half a kilometre further on from the Clifftop Cafe, has a visitor’s centre with a cafe that is open 11.00am to 5pm daily from 1 April to 30 September.

 Folkestone itself plenty of tea options.
 There are seasonal tea kiosks by the harbour and several cafes in the Old High Street: these come and go but one that seems to be reasonably well established is the Steep Street Coffee House, open to 6pm Monday to Saturday and 5pm on Sundays.
 A bit further on, in the main shopping street in Folkestone, there is a Costa Coffee which is open until 5pm daily.